XuegongLab/HGC/README.md

 # HGC: fast hierarchical clustering for large-scale single-cell data
 ## Introduction

-`HGC` (short for Hierarchical Graph-based Clustering) is a R package for conducting hierarchical clustering on large-scale single-cell RNA-seq (scRNA-seq) data.
+`HGC` (short for Hierarchical Graph-based Clustering) is an R package for conducting hierarchical clustering on large-scale single-cell RNA-seq (scRNA-seq) data.
 The key idea is to construct a dendrogram of cells on their shared nearest neighbor (SNN) graph. `HGC` provides functions for